fredcallaway/optimal-fixations-simple-choice/README.md

 - `bmps_ucb.jl` defines the UCB method for identifying near-optimal settings of the BMPS weights.
 - `pseudo_likelihood.jl` defines the likelihood of summary statistics used to fit the model.

+## Model simulations

+Simulations from the optimal model can be found [here](https://drive.google.com/drive/folders/1h6mpdTnKbyBe4hX93_ofowCmA0bGjPVW?usp=share_link)

+That folder contains all data needed to plot the model simulations in the paper.
+Each file contains the simulations for binary or trinary choice, with the prior either "fit" to the data, fixed to the empirical mean ("unbiased") or fixed to "zero".

+The files are JSON formatted, a list of trial objects.
+The spec for each trial is:

+- `value`: a list specifying the value of the two/three options
+- `choice`: the chosen option, **ONE-INDEXED** (1-2 or 1-3)
+- `fixations`: a list specifying which option was fixated at each time step (100ms), also one-indexed
+- `param_idx`: (1-30) id for the parameter configuration
+- `policy_idx`: (1-80) id for the near-optimal policy

+The last two values can be ignored in most cases.
+Together they roughly correspond to one "subject"

 ## Fitting steps

 I don't imagine anyone else will want to invest the compute resources to actually replicate this, but here are instructions to do so for the sake of completeness.